GTMStack

 Tool Consolidation Reduces Coordination Overhead

 Fewer tools means fewer people needed to manage them.
 It also means less time lost to context-switching, data reconciliation, and the endless meetings required to keep disconnected teams aligned.
+One pattern we keep seeing: the companies that consolidate from 12+ tools to 4-5 tools can reduce their ops headcount by roughly 40% without losing any capability.

 The Three-Person GTM Team Model